E-Safety at Beacon Academy

 National Online Safety - This organisation produces free weekly guides to equip school staff, parents and carers with the information they need to understand potential risks of the various different online platforms.

-Some more general guides to the latest technologies, click the help sheet links below.
+For more general guides to the latest technologies, click the help sheet links below.

 Device Help Sheets